Glass Fire: Mandatory evacuations ordered for parts of St. Helena due to wildfire

-Police say residents and businesses in the area of Deer Park Road to Crystal Springs Road should leave right away.
+Police say residents and businesses in the area of Silverado Trail from Larkmead Lane to Deer Park Road should leave right away.

 FIRE IN Napa County: Mandatory Evacuation on Silverado Trail, Lark Mead Lane to Deer Park Road.
 Also from Deer Park Road to Devils Elbow. pic.twitter.com/vvHvSCZyVg— Napa County Sheriff's Office (@NapaSheriff) September 27, 2020

-CAL FIRE says the fire is 20-acres and has a "dangerous rate of spread."
+CAL FIRE says the fire is 50-acres and has a "dangerous rate of spread."

+RELATED: PG&E 'may need to cut power' in Northern California amid high winds, fire danger

-Fire officials say Angwin is under an evacuation advisory and residents are urged to consider make their way off the mountain.
+Fire officials say Angwin is under an evacuation advisory and residents are urged to consider making their way off the mountain.

+Pam McGivern, a St. Helena resident, told ABC7 News the fire is just a few miles away from her home and says it's "frightening."
+She says she was alerted by her neighbor about the fire and plans to evacuate soon.

+McGivern says she's heard several propane tank explosions and multiple homes in the area are actively burning.

 #BREAKING: Mandatory evacuations are underway for a vegetation fire near St. Helena in Napa County.
 Residents in the area of Deer Park Road to Crystal Springs Road need to evacuate now. @abc7newsbayarea pic.twitter.com/3mPiKav3MJ— Liz Kreutz (@ABCLiz) September 27, 2020